Nissan Gloria: Seventh generation (Y30; 1983)

-Eighth generation Y31
+Eighth generation (Y31; 1987)

+Most of the information in this article was translated from the Nissan Gloria article on Japanese Wikipedia at :ja:日産・グロリア.

 The Y31 sedan was introduced in 1987.
 The Y30 hardtop was replaced by the succeeding Y32, and the Y30 Wagon/Van version was not replaced.
 After this generation, Glorias were only available to private customers in four-door hardtop guise.
-Engines available continue to be the newly developed VG series engine, with the VG20DET adding DOHC, another first for Nissan.
-June 1987 saw a special-edition Gloria intended for parade usage.
+Engines available continue to be the newly developed VG series engine as a result of Project 901, with the VG20DET adding DOHC, another first for Nissan.
+June 1987 saw a special edition Gloria intended for parade usage, removing the roof structure from the hardtop body style.
+"Super Sonic Suspension" was no longer offered and instead the MacPherson struts were optionally installed with internal air chambers combined with trailing lower control arms, while the standard suspension consisted of MacPherson struts for the front wheels, and coil springs and shock absorbers for the rear suspension; cars thus equipped carry an "A" in their chassis code (PAY31 rather than PY31).